Form 1096: Know when to use this form for contractor compensation

 Where to get Form 1096

-You can order Form 1096 from the IRS or call 1-800-tax-form (800-829-3676) during normal business hours to request the form.
-You cannot download Form 1096 from the IRS website.
-The official printed version of Form 1096 is scannable and read by a machine (optical character recognition equipment).
+You can order Form 1096 from the Internal Revenue Service (IRS) or call during normal business hours to request it.
+You cannot download this document from the IRS website.
+The official printed version of Form 1096 is scannable and read by a machine using optical character recognition equipment.
 You cannot file Form 1096 or Copy A of Forms 1099 or 3921 that you print from the IRS website.

 Sound like a lot of work?
-Don’t let these filing needs keep you from running your business!
-Our small business certified tax pros can help you manage and file required tax forms.
+Don’t let these filing needs and Form 1096 requirements keep you from running your business!
+Our small business certified tax pros can help you manage and file required tax forms and avoid any penalties.

-File Form 1096 with Form 1099-NEC to the IRS by January 31 (for the previous tax year).
-Most likely, you’ll already have what you need to complete Form 1096 by this date as you’ll need to send your contractors their Informational tax returns, by January 31.
+File Form 1096 alongside the 1099-NEC to the IRS by January 31 for the previous tax year.
+Most likely, you’ll already have what you need to complete it by this date.
+This is because you must send your contractors their Informational returns by January 31.

 Get more help with small business taxes

 Your team of local small business certified tax pros is ready to help.
-Make an appointment with your tax pro in person, or via phone, video or chat.
+Make an appointment with your tax pro.
+There are options to visit in person, drop off your paperwork, or meet virtually.